quodlibet/quodlibet/quodlibet/docs/development/contributing.rst

 developers generally run the latest code to play their own music, so this is a safe and helpful way to contribute.

 Please keep in mind that Quod Libet is not forward compatible, meaning that if you use a newer version, reverting to an older version could lead to errors and data loss.
-So always backup your [ConfigFiles config files] if you plan to downgrade at a later point.
+So always backup your :ref:`config files<ConfigFiles>` if you plan to downgrade at a later point.

 You can find find development packages in the :ref:`download section
 <Downloads>` .